Avyoraj/Cognifyz-Internship/README.md

 3. **Task 3: Fibonacci Series**
 4. *(Task 4: Not Completed)*
 5. **Task 5: File Copy**
+- **Note:** This task requires the existence of the `fp1.txt` file in the repository or any text file in the current directory as a source file for running the code.
 6. **Task 6: Palindrome Checker**
 7. *(Task 7: Not Completed)*
 8. **Task 8: Array Sorting**